Johnhalk/jigsaw-movie-solo-work/README.md

 ### “I’m having an old friend for dinner” - Dr. Hannibal Lectre Ph.D.
-So let's talk persistence...
-For this challenge, the client has asked that the database table follow a particular schema so that it can be integrated into a further set out 'Top 5' style lists.
+So let's talk persistence... the database table will follow a particular schema so that it can be integrated into a further set out 'Top 5' style lists.

 The schema that you will need to follow for persisting the data is: